adriangalera/adriangalera.github.io/src/content/blog/2021-05-06-java11-negative-symbol-swedish.md

 ---
+slug: java11-negative-symbol-swedish
+heroImage: /src/assets/img/posts/java11-negative-sv/featured-image.jpg
+category: java
+description: >-
+  We performed a migration to Java 11 and a bug fix about negative symbol for negative numbers in Java ruined our implementation.
+This article describes the situation and the lessons learned.
+pubDate: 2021-05-06T00:00:00.000Z
+tags:
+  - java
+  - java11
+  - testing
 title: Java 11 negative symbol in Swedish
-description: We performed a migration to Java 11 and a bug fix about negative symbol for negative numbers in Java ruined our implementation.
-This article describes the situation and the lessons learned.
-category: java
-tags: [java, java11, testing]
-heroImage: '../../assets/img/posts/java11-negative-sv/featured-image.jpg'
-pubDate: '2021-05-06'
-slug: java11-negative-symbol-swedish
 ---

 We performed a migration to Java 11 and a bug fix about negative symbol for negative numbers in Java ruined our implementation.
 This article describes the situation and the lessons learned.

-<p><!--more--></p>

 In the middle of a migration of a project to Java 11 a very curious scenario has appeared.
 We face a bug while dealing with negative numbers.
 We have a function to convert a positive number to negative.
 The implementation was working fine for Java 8 but not for Java 11: